About Terra Magica Adventures

-Terra Magica Adventures is a boutique Croatian adventure travel company prioritizing responsible travel and sustainable tourism.
-We work closely with small, local businesses and individuals who share our goal of maintaining the magical environments and experiences that make our country so special.
+Terra Magica Adventures is a boutique Croatian adventure travel agency prioritizing responsible travel and sustainable tourism.
+We work closely with small, local businesses and individuals who share our goal of maintaining the magical environments and experiences that make our region so special.

 Our trips combine outdoor adventures with culture, cuisine, and history.
-We help our guests explore Croatia’s stunning natural areas in a fun and active way while also immersing them in the local way of life and supporting local communities.
+In doing so, we allow our guests to explore stunning natural areas in a fun and active way while also immersing them in the local way of life and supporting local communities.

 Terra Magica Adventures was founded by Tihomir and Becky Jambrovic.
-United by their love of nature, outdoor adventure, and travel, Tihomir and Becky created the company to share their passion with others and provide travelers with more options for responsible holidays in Croatia.
+United by their love of nature, outdoor adventure, and travel, Tihomir and Becky created the company to share their passion with others and provide travelers with more options for responsible holidays in Croatia and surrounding countries.

 The company’s name, translated as ‘magical land’ or ‘magical Earth,’ is a nickname for Istria, a region in northwestern Croatia where Terra Magica Adventures is based.
 The name captures the romantic, mystical vibe created by Croatia’s fairytale landscapes, but also underscores the uniqueness and exceptional value of environments in Croatia and beyond.

 Tihomir and Becky started Terra Magica Adventures in 2018.
 Tihomir was born in Zagreb, Croatia.
 Prior to launching Terra Magica, he had been working in the adventure travel industry for years and guiding trips through Scouts.
 From snowboarding and backcountry skiing to rock climbing and sailing, Tihomir always seeks out adventure and is happiest when outside.